Managing Your Finances During Covid-19: 7 Practical Tips

 1) Check What Benefits You Are Entitled To

 It can often feel overwhelming trying to navigate the benefits system, particularly if you’re used to working full-time and have never considered state help in the past.
 If you’ve never made a claim before, now might be a good time to check if you are entitled to any benefits – particularly if you are undergoing a period of low or reduced income.

-Even if you feel apprehensive about applying for benefits, it’s important to realise that in these unpredictable times, most people are in need of a little help here and there.
-Benefits are paid for from tax and National Insurance contributions, which means that if you’ve been working, you’ve been paying into a system which is designed to provide you with a financial safety net.
+Even if you feel apprehensive about applying for benefits, it’s important to realise that most people need a little help here and there in these unpredictable times.
+In addition, benefits are paid for from tax and National Insurance contributions, which means that if you’ve been working, you’ve been paying into a system designed to provide you with a financial safety net.